BasedAgents/smart-contracts/docs/FAQ.md

 ## Technical Questions

 ### How secure are the smart contracts?
-**Important Security Notice**: The BasedAgents smart contracts have not undergone a formal security audit yet.
+**Important Security Notice**: The Based Agents smart contracts have not undergone a formal security audit yet.
 Security audits will be performed once we reach a more stable release version of the protocol.
 Users should be aware that interacting with unaudited smart contracts carries significant risk.
 Use the protocol at your own risk.

 However, we have implemented several security measures in the meantime:
 - Bug Bounty Program funded by Based Agents DAO (see BugBounty.md)